Global hypoelliptic and symbolic estimates for the linearized Boltzmann operator without angular cutoff: Introduction

 with $C_g>0$ a constant depending only on the physical properties of $g$.
 Initiated by Desvillettes \cite{Desv97,MR1324404}, there have been extensive works around this result and regarding the smoothness of solutions for the homogeneous Boltzmann equation without angular cutoff, c.f. \cite{ADVW00, MR2149928, MR2557895, DesvVillani00-2, DesvWennberg04, MR2425608, MR2476686, MR2523694}.
 For the inhomogeneous case the study becomes more complicated.
 We remark that there have been some related works concerned with the linear model of spatially inhomogeneous Boltzmann equation, which takes the following form

 This model equation was firstly studied by Morimoto and Xu \cite{MorimotoXu07b}, where a global but non optimal hypoelliptic estimate was established.
 This study was then improved by Chen et al. \cite{MR2763329}, and also by Lerner et al. in \cite{LMP} for an optimal local result.
 We also mention \cite{A1} where a simple proof of the subelliptic estimate for the above model operator is given.
 For general inhomogeneous Boltzmann equation we refer to \cite{AMUXY3, AMUXY2, AMUXY1, MR2679369} for recent progress on its qualitative properties.
-Finally, let us also mention a recent global result by Lerner et al. \cite{LMPX11} in the radially symmetric case and the Maxwellian case (which corresponds to $\gamma =0$ in our notations).
+Finally, let us also mention a recent global result by Lerner et al. \cite{LMPX11} in the radially symmetric case and the Maxwellian case (which corresponds to $\gamma =0$ in our notations), and closely related works \cite{gres-strain, gres-strain1,LMPX133} where the sharp estimates for the Boltzmann collision operator were explored.